noqqe/noqqe.de/content/post/lxc-not-ready-for-production-huh.md

 Dafür gibts jetzt verschiedene Use-Cases.
 Bei mir ist das sowas wie eine Art Sandboxing für Spielereien auf meinem Thinkpad.

-{% blockquote Diego Elio “Flameeyes” Pettenò, http://blog.flameeyes.eu/2010/06/lxc-and-why-it-s-not-prime-time-yet blog.flameeyes.eu %}
-I said before that in my opinion LXC is not ready yet for production use, and I maintain that opinion today.
-I would also rephrase it in something that might make it easier to understand what I think: I would never trust root on a container to somebody I wouldn’t trust root with on the host.
+> I said before that in my opinion LXC is not ready yet for production use, and I
-{% endblockquote %}
+> maintain that opinion today.
+I would also rephrase it in something that might
+> make it easier to understand what I think: I would never trust root on a
+> container to somebody I wouldn’t trust root with on the host.

 Das Zitat triffts eigentlich recht gut auf den Punkt.
 Besonders gefährlich ist das gemeinsam genutzte /dev und /proc Verzeichnis, wobei es unter Umständen auch